a small safe with a keypad and a shoe in a plastic wrap

 Routines are boring, and I typically despise them — but they ensure that you will lose fewer belongings if you adhere to them.
 You might also find yourself slightly wealthier in rare situations.
 I already mentioned my routine aboard an airplane, and I perform similar routines with rental cars and hotel rooms.

-I search every cavity and area when I return a rented vehicle to a rental car facility as they prepare my receipt: in the trunk, under all seats and floor mats, in the glove compartment, the console between the seats, the pockets in the car doors and the backs of the front seats, and any other hidden areas.
+I search every cavity and area when I return a rented vehicle to a rental car facility as my receipt is prepared: in the trunk, under all seats and floor mats, in the glove compartment, the console between the seats, the pockets in the car doors and the backs of the front seats, and any other hidden areas.
 You might be surprised at how much I find as a result — such as $5.00 worth of quarters in a film canister under the driver’s seat.

 The same goes for hotel rooms: under the bed, in the drawers of every piece of furniture, around the bathroom, in the closet and over the door jamb.
 Yes, you read that right — over the door jamb, as I have found money there too.
 That one still puzzles me to this day — who in the world keeps money over a door jamb…?!?

 Keep in mind that just as prevalent is the possibility you might find something of benefit to you, you might also find something disgusting or unappealing.
-I decidedly will not venture into what you might find in this article.
+I decided to omit from this article the possibilities of what you might actually find.

-While ensuring that your name, telephone number and e-mail address are taped, sewed or engraved on your personal belongings does not guarantee a safe return to you in case they ever become lost, it certainly increases your chances of seeing them again.
+While ensuring that your name, telephone number, and e-mail address are taped, stitched, or engraved on your personal belongings does not guarantee a safe return to you in case they ever become lost, it certainly increases your chances of seeing them again.
 Do not include your home address, however — you probably do not want a stranger knowing where you live.

 Colors play a role as well in personalization.
 You have probably heard many times to use color to identify your luggage — a self-adhesive sticker, a luggage tag, or even the color of the luggage itself — so that when it takes that inevitable ride on the baggage conveyor belt, a fellow passenger will be less likely to retrieve your luggage by mistake.
 Choose a color which you believe identifies with you.

-This list is by no means exhaustive; but if these simple tips help prevent even one person from potentially and needlessly losing their valuable belongings or cash on a future trip, then they have served their purpose.
+This list of seven tips on how not to lose your personal belongings while traveling is by no means exhaustive; but if these simple tips help prevent even one person from potentially and needlessly losing their valuable belongings or cash on a future trip, then they have served their purpose.

 In the Comments section of the aforementioned article, FlyerTalk member Bobhob “had an Okoban tracer tag on my passport.
 A waiter where I ate lunch found it and entered my tracker number on the Okoban website and I was sent a text message (and an email) before I ever even knew my passport was missing.
 Lucky for me because I was leaving in the morning for Germany and getting a new passport would have been impossible.
 The tags are available through http://www.mystufflostandfound.com.
 They saved my trip and I now have them on almost everything that goes with me on a trip.”
 This piece of advice might be useful for you…